 Ietetsu U., 18, is a senior at Sacramento Waldorf High School in California, U.S., and also studies part of the year at Seisa Kokusai High School in Saitama, Japan (he’s a competitive fencer on the Japan National Team).

-Last May, Ietetsu enrolled in MKTG 0001: Viral Marketing, an online Wharton Pre-baccalaureate course featuring Wharton marketing professor Jonah Berger.
+In May 2022, Ietetsu enrolled in MKTG 0001: Viral Marketing, an online Wharton Pre-baccalaureate course featuring Wharton marketing professor Jonah Berger.
 The course, designed around Berger’s book, Contagious: Why Things Catch On, teaches (among other things) powerful marketing strategies for companies and brands.

 Through Pre-bacc, Ietetsu hoped to explore his interest in marketing, as well as invest some of what he learned into his family’s long-time ramen noodle business in Sacramento, Calif.
 The timing for new marketing strategies was ideal.
 Since opening Shoki Ramen House in 2009, building a devoted following, branching out to new locations, losing a restaurant to fire in 2018, and enduring the ensuing challenges of the pandemic, Ietetsu’s parents, Yasushi and Kathy, had decided to close their small business, renovate, and reopen one location in early 2023.